Conjugacies of model sets: A model set that is not

 \section{A model set that is not \brillig}

 Theorem \ref{NewMainTheorem} states that most common examples of model sets, constructed by direct application of the cut \& project method with polyhedral windows, are \brillig.
-In this example we exhibit a model set with a Euclidean internal space (so satisfying H1) that is not.
-The example is constructed by a substitution; and model sets arrising from substitutions may have very complicated (fractal) windows.
+In this example we exhibit a model set with a Euclidean internal group (so satisfying H1) that is not.
+The example is constructed by a substitution; model sets arising from substitutions may have very complicated (fractal) windows.